• Skip to Content

 L40 SOC 2510 Sociological Approaches to American Health Care

-Exploration through the sociological lens of how health, illness, and health care delivery in the United States are influenced by the social structure in which they are embedded.
-With the backdrop of the ongoing crisis of health care in the United States and the controversy surrounding the Affordable Care Act, we focus on the intersection of diversity factors including such as race, social class, gender, sexuality that predict risks in navigating the health care system.
-Professionals representing a variety of health-oriented settings and serving the needs of a diverse constituency will share their perspectives.
-No prerequisites.
+This course is a sociological exploration of how health, illness, and health care delivery in the United States are influenced by the social structure in which they are embedded.
+With the backdrop of the ongoing crisis of health care in the United States and the controversy surrounding the Affordable Care Act, the course focuses on the intersections of diversity factors including such as race, social class, gender, and sexuality that predict risks in navigating the health care system.
+Professionals representing a variety of health-oriented settings who serve the needs of a diverse constituency will share their perspectives.
+No prerequisite.

 Credit 3 units.
 A&S IQ: SSC Arch: SSC Art: SSC BU: BA EN: S